CodyHenrichsen-CTEC/Study_Resources/Database/README.md

    * TCL Basics

 ## Lecture Notes
-These are the PDF of the lectures that accompany these topics.
+These are the PDF 3 page notes from the slideshows that accompany these topics.
 Many have been seen on my youtube channel as part of the corresponding demo/lecture.
  - Subquery Review
  - Scalar Subqueries
  - Set Operations